thekalinga/books-raw/repo/balagopal-land-unrest-in-ap-i-ceiling-surpluses-and-public-lands/01-article.md

 time before being forcibly evicted.
-As for provision of alternative house sites to such hutment dwellers, the Supreme Court has said in the infamous case of Almitra
+As for provision of alternative house sites to such hutment dwellers, the Supreme Court has said in the infamous case of _Almitra
-Patel vs Union of India (2000) that such a proposal amounts to rewarding a pick pocket.
+Patel vs Union of India (2000)_ that such a proposal amounts to _rewarding a pick pocket_.
 That the comment was made in the course of expression of righteous anger (of which the courts possess plenty) at slum lords who are said to have